Hope Street (TV series): Development

 Cast member McMenamin was helped with his research about the police by two schoolfriends who are part of the Police Service of Northern Ireland (PSNI).
 After reading the scripts for the series, he was excited to be part of Hope Street due to its modern-day portrayal of his community.
 He said that his experiences on set are the happiest moments of his professional life, due to the locations they film on and the cast and crew.
 McMenamin explained: "The craic is a different level.
 When you live away, to come home and be surrounded by people just as sarcastic as you, makes getting out of bed in the morning a joy".
 Quinn opined that it is refreshing for Hope Street not to mention the Troubles and appreciated that the scripts place a focal point on relationships and the small community of Port Devine.
 Wright echoed her comments, feeling that the serial drama is "a completely different take" to other dramas on television at the time of transmission.
 He added that the series would have plenty of twists and cliffhangers and hoped that the series would be renewed for several further series.
 English cast member Karan said that whilst filming for the series, the locals of Donaghadee were very proud of their town, but "went out of their way to make [her] feel welcome".
 She added that she loved playing Leila even though she "sticks out in her new environment like a sore thumb".

-On 14 April 2022, the show was renewed for a second series, which premiered in November 2022, with Stephen Hagan taking on the role of new lead character, DC Al Quinn.
+In April 2022, the show was renewed for a second series, which premiered in November 2022, with Stephen Hagan taking on the role of new lead character, DC Al Quinn.

+In April 2023, the show was renewed for a third series, which premiered in October 2023, with Karen Hassan taking on the role of new lead character, DC Jo Lipton.

+In April 2024, it was confirmed that the BBC had renewed Hope Street for a fourth series and would commence filming that month, with eight episodes being commissioned.

+In June 2025, it was confirmed that the BBC had renewed Hope Street for a fifth series and would commence filming that month.
+The fifth series will contain the show's 50th episode.